Roku TV Remote Not Working: Reasons & DIY Fixes

 ---|---|

-1 | The remote will stop working if batteries are running out of charge |
+1 | If the Roku remote batteries are running out of charge |

 2 | Because of signal obstructions between the remote and the TV |